 - Time Panic attacks take roughly 10 minutes to peak and then begin a slow decline.
 Seizures hit instantly, without warning, and reach their peak in only a few seconds.
 They tend not to last as long either.

-- Behaviors Panic attacks affect motor movements in the brain.
+- Behaviors Seizures affect motor movements in the brain.
 Often the person engages in some type of jerking or repetitive motion, and when they do they are almost never aware of it.
 For example, someone with a seizure may move their mouth up and down, but not know it's occurring.
+Panic attacks tend not to have this type of symptom.

-- Age Panic attacks tend to affect those in their teens to mid-thirties.
+- Age Panic attacks tend to affect those in their teens to mid-thirties (although they can occur at any age).
 Epilepsy (the disorder that causes seizures) occurs usually at birth, or in the elderly, but very rarely has an age of onset in that same time frame.

 - Anxiety Seizures can certainly cause anxiety in their own way, but seizures aren't anxiety.
 It's very uncommon for someone to experience severe anxiety and disaster thinking during a seizure.
 On the other hand, severe anxiety is a characteristic of panic attacks.